MSREnable/HandsFreeSoundJam/usage.md

 ![Clip Region](images/region.png)

-There are 4 clip regions inside of EyeJam.
+There are 4 clip regions inside of MSHFSJ.
 Each region controls a different kind of instrument: Melody, Melody 2, Drums, and Chords.

 ### Selecting a Clip